jxyung/Getting-and-Cleaning-Data-Assignment-4/README.md

 Coursera Course: Getting and Cleaning Data

-Assignment Submission Files
+Assignment Submission Files:

-run_analysis.R
+- run_analysis.R
-README.md
+- README.md
-CookBook.md
+- CookBook.md

-Instructions:

 This is the course project for the Getting and Cleaning Data Coursera course.
 The R script, run_analysis.R, does the following:

 1. Download the dataset if it does not already exist in the working directory
 2. Load the activity and feature info